 The heated water warmed the space slightly.
 Don grabbed the remote from the crocheted doll and got the TV working for a while.
 The internet was too poor for success with Fire Stick.

 Then I remembered the mermaid doll I'd bought at a gas station the day before, in anticipation of our stay.
-At the time, I thought it would be a playful surprise for the housekeeper or owners, when they discovered an additional doll after we left.
-I had lost my playful humor, but I tossed the doll in the tub for a photo.
+At the time, I thought I would leave it behind.
+It would be a playful surprise for the housekeeper or owners, when they discovered an additional doll after we left.
+But I'd lost my playful humor.
+I went ahead and tossed the doll in the tub for a photo.
 But I didn't leave it behind.
 No one earned my silly mermaid joke.